vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 It's worth noting that some PMs automate their responsibility with respect to shipping.
 Some always have the default answer: "Ship on green."
 In effect, they've asked the engineers to add another step to their build pipeline to automatically promote code to production on a green build.
 That's called "continuous deployment."
 However, although the mechanics of it are facilitated by engineers, shipping is still a business responsibility.
 The default answer of "ship on green" doesn't abdicate the responsibility of the decision to the engineers.
 The PM still has the responsibility of understanding how the features are working in production and how users are responding to it – which means the PM has to prioritize all engineering work necessary to build automated production monitoring capabilities that make continuous deployment responsible.

-## Q: Why do we have Retrospectives?
+## Q: Why Are There Retrospectives?

 We seed engagements with a number of key practices that we've found valuable over an incredible number of engagements, like pairing, test driven development, IPMs, standup, CI/CD, etc.